fernandezeric/FreayaAPI/README.md

 # FreyaAPI Start (). 🚀
-FreyaAPI's GitHub, need install Freya-alerce, look this github for more information [Freya](https://github.com/fernandezeric/Memoria)
+FreyaAPI's GitHub, need install Freya-alerce, look this github for more information [Freya](https://github.com/fernandezeric/Memoria), inside can find a Demo.

 # New FreyaAPI
 Quick creation FreyaAPI used Freya's admin (freya-admin):